TrustTheVote-Project/VTP-web-client/docs/ProjectPlan.md

 Summary of the VTP git repo's:

-The [VTP-dev-end](https://github.com/TrustTheVote-Project/VTP-dev-env) holds/defines the development/run-time environment.
-Contained within VTP-dev-end as submodules are three repos:
+The [VTP-dev-end](https://github.com/TrustTheVote-Project/VTP-dev-env) holds/defines the VTP development/run-time environment, including the election data repo(s) of choice.
+Contained within VTP-dev-end as submodules are four repos:
 - [VTP-mock-election.US.15](https://github.com/TrustTheVote-Project/VTP-mock-election.US.15) - contains the election configuration and data
 - [VTP-web-api](https://github.com/TrustTheVote-Project/VTP-web-api) - contains the FASTapi rest interface
 - [VoteTrackerPlus](https://github.com/TrustTheVote-Project/VoteTrackerPlus) - contains the python backend code

-This repo, [VTP-web-client](https://github.com/TrustTheVote-Project/VTP-web-client) contains the client frontend a.k.a. the voter's /UI/UX
+- this repo, [VTP-web-client](https://github.com/TrustTheVote-Project/VTP-web-client) contains the client frontend a.k.a. the voter's /UI/UX

 See [DesignNotes.md](DesignNotes.md) in this repo for details on the end user (voter) user stories